jakeschild9/jakeschild9/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Jake Schildknecht and am a computer science major at Missouri State University.
+My name is Jake Schildknecht and I am a computer science major at Missouri State University.